Working with GPIOs on a Raspberry Pi in 2025

 made in Raspberri 5 make it incompatible unless a large rewrite is done, which doesn't seem like

 it will ever happen.
-I'm using a Raspberri zero though, so for me it's fine just using pigpio
+I'm using a Raspberri zero though, so for me it's fine just using pigpio.

 But writing a godot wrapper seems kinda pointless since it won't support newer devices,